learn-co-curriculum/sql-select-and-update/README.md

 particular column to a new value.

 Let's update one of our cats.
-Turns out Maru's friend Hannah is actually Maru's friend *Hana*.
-Let's update that row to change the name to the correct spelling:
+Turns out Maru's friend Hannah is actually Maru's friend _Hana_.
+Let's update that row to change the name to the correct spelling.
+Run this command in the `sqlite` prompt in your terminal:

 ```sql
 UPDATE cats SET name = "Hana" WHERE name = "Hannah";